 - Race

 - Color

 - National origin

-- Sex (including gender identity and sexual orientation)
+- Sex

 - Age

 - Disability

 Reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA is also prohibited.

 A CE must strictly adhere to and enforce the provisions of Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA).